-The Receiver distributed the approved Proof of Claim form to all potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.
-The deadline to submit a claim occurred on the Claims Bar Date: September 28, 2022.
+The Receiver distributed the approved Proof of Claim form to all potential claimants along with detailed instructions on preparing and submitting the completed form to the Receiver by the established submission deadline.1 The deadline to submit a claim occurred on the Claims Bar Date: September 28, 2022.
 During this process, there were several questions that investors raised, which required the Receiver and/or her attorneys to discuss with specific investors and resolve.
 Of the packets sent to Claimants, 117 packets were returned timely to the Receiver and her staff.
 While 82 investors agreed with the Proof of Claim Form determination that was put forward by the Kaufman Professionals, 35 investors disputed the Proof of Claim Amount that was contained in their Proof of Claim forms.
 Specifically, 9 investors from the Equinox pool of investors and 24 investors from the PII pool of investors disputed the claims amount.
-The Receiver and her professionals commenced review and analysis all of the claims and documentation submitted to reconcile these claims with company records obtained by the Receiver.
+The Receiver and her professionals commenced review and analysis of the claims and documentation submitted to reconcile these claims with company records obtained by the Receiver.
 This review included follow up communications with investors regarding their claims submissions or responding to investor questions about the Receiver's plans for distributions.
-After her review and analysis is completed, the Receiver will file one or more motions seeking the Court's approval of (i) her determinations of timely submitted claims, and (ii) an interim (and additional as necessary) distribution to claimants with approved claims and the source(s) of funds used to make any distribution(s).
-The investigation of the transfer of funds between entities and the intermingle nature of the money transferred between Equinox and PII Entities has warranted additional analysis from the Receiver's forensic accountants and necessitated the Receiver to take additional steps to determine the extent of Equinox involvement in the PII Entities.

-A sample claims packet is located on the Receiver's website at www.propertyiireceivership.com.
+1 A sample claims packet is located on the Receiver's website at www.propertyiireceivership.com.